10 News: Breakfast news

-10 News First: Breakfast aired weekdays at 8am and was presented from the network's Sydney studios by Lachlan Kennedy (Monday – Wednesday) and from the network's Melbourne studios by Natasha Exelby (Thursday & Friday).
+10 News First: Breakfast aired weekdays at 8 am and was presented from the network's Sydney studios by Lachlan Kennedy (Monday – Wednesday) and from the network's Melbourne studios by Natasha Exelby (Thursday & Friday).
 The half-hour bulletin was launched on Monday 27 June 2022, but was discontinued December that year due to poor ratings and transitioned into the later-airing 10 News First: Midday (later 10 News First: Lunchtime) the following January.

 Early news

-The network's early morning news program began as Ten Early News in January 2006, airing for one hour at 6am weekday mornings and featuring a number of segments unique to its timeslot, such as morning newspaper headlines from the country's major papers.
+The network's early morning news program began as Ten Early News in January 2006, airing for one hour at 6 am weekday mornings and featuring a number of segments unique to its timeslot, such as morning newspaper headlines from the country's major papers.
 The last edition aired on Wednesday 22 February 2012 in preparation of the earlier-than-scheduled launch of Network 10's Breakfast program.
-The bulletin was revived on 4 November 2013 as Ten Eyewitness News: Early, airing from 5:30am to 6:30am on weekdays, immediately preceding the network's new breakfast program Wake Up.
+The bulletin was revived on 4 November 2013 as Ten Eyewitness News: Early, airing from 5:30 am to 6:30 am on weekdays, immediately preceding the network's new breakfast program Wake Up.

 The bulletin was originally presented by Bill Woods until he became a presenter for the Sydney edition of Ten News at Five, switching roles with Ron Wilson in January 2009.
 For the revival, Hermione Kitson anchored alongside sports presenter Scott Mackinnon and weather presenter Amanda Jason.

 The final edition of the early news aired on Friday 23 May 2014, when the bulletin was axed alongside Wake Up and the morning and late news bulletins.